pramod-jundale/project-demo/README.md

 # project-demo
-This is my first Git Responsitory
+This is my first Git Responsitory.
 Author- Pramod Jundale